April 18 2020

 It was mid-October, as I remember, and a Saturday, I’m pretty sure.
 Could even have been the 18th.
 It’s weird to think that at that moment — me looking round to see this guy with your face and somebody else’s torso loping up the slope towards me — at that very moment, the vaccine-Messiah Bill Gates was already running his ‘Event 201’ simulation, war-gaming what he calls Pandemic I. (Of a series?)

 I was lucky enough to be here in Isan when the music stopped.
 Could have been much worse.
 I could have been anywhere, continuing my strange, nomadic existence, the entropic drift my life has fallen into for the last few years.
 I could have been in France or the UK, God help me.
 I was in France in November, just hanging out and getting on with writing, when the idea came up.
 I was wondering what to do next, freezing my tits off, worrying about money, wondering if I could ever stand working in a school again and putting off applying for jobs.
-Red started talking about this group of people she’d made contact with who were following ‘the King’s Steps’, as they call it, continuing his campaign to move the people of Thailand away from cash-crops and monoculture and towards self-sufficiency, agro-forestry, groundwater irrigation and so on.
-Red had accepted that her attempts to make a business in Phuket were not going to work out, and she was ready to bite the bullet of returning to her family and her little bit of land (10 rai).
+Red started talking about this group of people she’d made contact with who were following ‘the King’s Steps’, as they call it, continuing Rama IX’s campaign to move the people of Thailand away from cash-crops and monoculture and towards self-sufficiency, agro-forestry, groundwater irrigation and so on.
+Red had accepted that her attempts to make a business in Phuket were not going to work out, and she was ready to bite the bullet of returning to her family and her little bit of land.
 The agro-forestry idea seemed so right, and so timely, even before the rona hit.
-I mean, it was on its way even then, but I knew nothing about it.
-But I’ve been expecting a collapse, we’ve talked about it many times.
+It was on its way even then, but I knew nothing about it.
+I’ve been expecting a collapse, we’ve talked about it many times.
 I just didn’t know how soon and suddenly it would come.

 So I headed back to Thailand at the beginning of December, and I’m very fucking glad I did.
 My lockdown has been pretty good, here on the farm.
 I’ve got the land and the bike and my friend Sami from Bangkok was here for a while so we talked a lot of shit and played a lot of chess and worked around the farm.
 He’s gone now, and that’s OK because I need to get back to writing and working on myself.